EpiLink/EpiLink/docs/Api.md

 # Back-end API

+!> **The documentation is being transitioned to Swagger UI in an OpenAPI format.
+You can check it out [here](/swagger ':ignore').** In order for it to work on your favorite EpiLink instance, they must have enabled Swagger compatibility.
+Some content will remain on this page (especially explanations on rate limiting and related things)

 **The API is not intended to be used as an external API**, although it technically could be used as such.
 Instance maintainers may forbid (e.g. through their ToS) usage of the API by anything other than the front-end.

 This is documentation of the backend API of EpiLink.